vPotusFlotus/tanzu-kubernetes-grid-demos/TKGs/How-To/Content/How-to-upgrade-the-vSphere-with-Tanzu-Supervisor-Cluster.md

 v1.16.12---vmware.1-tkg.1.da7afe7   1.16.12+vmware.1-tkg.1.da7afe7   True    True         11d       [1.17.17+vmware.1-tkg.1.d44d45a 1.16.14+vmware.1-tkg.1.ada4837]
 v1.16.14---vmware.1-tkg.1.ada4837   1.16.14+vmware.1-tkg.1.ada4837   True    True         11d       [1.17.17+vmware.1-tkg.1.d44d45a]

-(look for the COMPATIBLE field, this fields indicate if a TKR is compatibile with your Supervisor Cluster)
+(look for the COMPATIBLE field, this field indicates if a TKR is compatibile with your Supervisor Cluster)

 OR